Dil Da Rockstar (The Rockstar of the Heart)

 Settings: New Delhi, Amritsar, Ludhiana, Shimla & Darjeeling (India)

-• Sarab rises as a sensation in New Delhi’s music scene, backed by his band (Teji, Yuvi, Rupi & Jazz).
+• Sarab rises as a sensation in New Delhi’s music scene, backed by his band—Tejveer Singh “Teji” Grewal, Yuvraj Singh “Yuvi” Bains, Rupinder Kaur “Rupi” Chahal, and Jaswant Singh “Jazz” Dhillon.

-• His performances are marked by inner chaos and conflict, especially due to his rivalry with Teji.
+• His performances are marked by inner chaos, amplified by a growing rivalry with Teji.

-• In Ludhiana, Sarab faces a critical turning point when his growing rivalry with Teji intensifies, leading to a public confrontation that exposes underlying tensions in the band and challenges Sarab’s control over his emotional chaos.
+• In Ludhiana, Sarab faces a critical turning point when tensions with Teji explode publicly, revealing underlying discord within the band and challenging Sarab’s control over his emotional turbulence.

-• Taran’s obsession with Sarab grows, masking itself as professional interest.
+• Taran’s obsession with Sarab grows, disguised as professional interest.

-• Sarab returns to Amritsar and is falsely accused of stealing money by Kulraj, leading to his expulsion from the family home.
-This deepens his emotional struggle.
+• Returning to Amritsar, Sarab is falsely accused of theft by Kulraj, leading to his expulsion from the family home, deepening his emotional struggle.

-• Harkirat turns to prayer, Sarab retreats to Shimla.
+• Harkirat turns to prayer, while Sarab retreats to Shimla.

-• Heer’s family takes her to Darjeeling to distract her from emotional turmoil; Heer grows distant, reflecting on Sarab.
+• Heer’s family takes her to Darjeeling to shield her from emotional turmoil; Heer reflects on her growing feelings for Sarab.

-• In Shimla, Sarab reconnects with Channi and begins learning classical music from Ustad Gurdial Singh Bhatti, Bibi Gurmeet Kaur Dhillon, Dr. Randeep Singh Toor, Bibi Amandeep Kaur Malhi and Manveer Kaur Sodhi.
+• In Shimla, Sarab reconnects with Channi and begins learning classical music under Ustad Gurdial Singh Bhatti, Bibi Gurmeet Kaur Dhillon, Dr. Randeep Singh Toor, Bibi Amandeep Kaur Malhi, and Manveer Kaur Sodhi.

 Act 3: Ishq Da Safar (The Journey of Love)

-• Sarab and Heer’s relationship intensifies post his concert in Milan, followed by a passionate love affair in Rome.
+• Sarab and Heer’s relationship intensifies after his Milan concert, blossoming into a passionate affair in Rome.

-• In Geneva, they retreat to the Swiss Alps, where Heer’s health begins to deteriorate as signs of a terminal illness appear.
+• In Geneva, they retreat to the Swiss Alps, where Heer shows early signs of a terminal illness.

 • Sarab struggles with guilt and passion, channeling these emotions into his music.

-• Mandeep becomes an emotional anchor for both Heer and Sarab, providing solace.
+• Mandeep becomes an emotional anchor for both Heer and Sarab.

-• Dr. Jasmeet Kaur Brar, Heer’s doctor, offers Sarab guidance, helping him balance his emotions into his music.
+• Dr. Jasmeet Kaur Brar, Heer’s doctor, guides Sarab in balancing his emotions through music.

-• Back in Amritsar, Sarab visits Baba Jagtar Singh, who introduces him to Shabad Kirtan and spirituality, influencing his music.
+• Back in Amritsar, Sarab visits Baba Jagtar Singh, who introduces him to Shabad Kirtan and spirituality, influencing his compositions.

 • Gurman and Pavneet support Sarab’s philanthropic efforts in London, helping him regain public respect.